Nailer/Play-Your-Path/README.md

 ### Hedera Consensus Service (HCS):
 **HCS powers PYP’s Proof-of-Game system** — every player action, achievement, or AI interaction is logged immutably to establish a verifiable record of participation.
 This provides players with on-chain credentials that serve as digital reputations and proof of progress. **We chose HCS for its high throughput, timestamp accuracy, and low transaction cost**, ensuring that even complex, multi-player interactions remain transparent and cost-stable.
 The result is a gamified ecosystem that is fair, transparent, and trusted by design.

-## 🪙 Fundora – Hedera Integration Summary

-### Hedera Token Service (HTS):
-**We integrated HTS to handle all token-based crowdfunding transactions within Fundora**.
-Using HTS allows donations and fund transfers to be executed with fixed, predictable fees (as low as $0.0001 per transaction), making micro-contributions practical and affordable for African founders and supporters. **HTS ensures that each transaction is fast, secure, and transparent, eliminating intermediaries** while giving creators direct control of their funds.
-This predictability and efficiency are vital for Fundora’s goal of making fundraising accessible and sustainable across low-cost environments.

-### Hedera Consensus Service (HCS):
-**Fundora utilizes HCS for immutable logging of campaign activities and donation events**, ensuring every contribution, update, and milestone is recorded permanently on-chain.
-This creates a verifiable and tamper-proof history of campaign performance, promoting trust and transparency. **The low-cost, high-throughput nature of HCS makes it ideal for auditable records, giving donors confidence that their contributions are tracked and publicly visible** — a core value for building transparency in African crowdfunding.

 ## 🕹️ Core Features